sremm/sremm.github.io/_drafts/deep-vs-shallow-dip.md

 In order to also determine what is better, we need to choose what is important to us right now.

-For the sake of this blog post, lets just take the **maximum toss height as the goal**.
-And look at how the metrics change based on the type of dip strategy used.
+For the sake of this blog post, lets just take the **maximum toss height as the goal**, and consider the rep successful if it did not drop.
+With this in mind, we can look at how the metrics change based on the type of dip strategy used.

 Thinking more broadly there are other very important things that we ignore completely in this analysis.